altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

 ## Course ##
-A realization of a CourseTempate.
+A realization of a CourseTemplate.

     {
         "sid": "sequential (system) id",